LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Hearing Out My Least Favorite Round

-Okay, I admit it.
-I didn’t look forward to this assignment: write a few words about Remington’s famous Ultra Magnum rifle cartridges.
-These are, with little doubt, amongst my least favorite hunting rounds.
-I’ve always thought they went a bit too far down the “more is better” rabbit hole.
+Okay, I admit it: Remington’s famous Ultra Magnums are, with little doubt, amongst my least favorite hunting rounds.
+I’ve always thought they leaned a bit too much into “more is better."
 However, I’m a professional gun writer.
-I can do this.
-I think.

 The Remington Ultra Mags debuted in 1999 with the .300 RUM.
 Then its brethren appeared (in order): .375 RUM, 7mm RUM, and then .338 RUM.
 Each purported to open new and wondrous realms for shooters with class-leading velocity and energy—although this has proven disingenuous in some cases.

 Not So "Ultra" After All (The RUM Dark Side)